 - Most importantly – My own aching back.

 Why – The only reason to be hiking home would be due to some regional or larger disaster.
 This area takes hurricanes in stride, although an inch of snow will bring the place to a standstill.
 So WHY implies the roads are down for the duration, IE: I can’t just camp out and wait for the government to unscrew whatever has been screwed up.
 We don’t get earthquakes, and snow does eventually melt.
 And those are pretty much the only thing that can shut down the road systems here.
-So it has to be something very bad, probably due to external forces, and most likely dangerous, with curfews, checkpoints and the like.
+So it has to be something very bad, probably due to external forces, and most likely dangerous, with curfews, checkpoints, and the like.

-Terrain – Since my assumption for the reason to walk home is that there’s been a SHTF event of some sort, (See WHY), the terrain aspect becomes one of how to avoid contact with anyone else as much as possible.
+Terrain – Since my assumption for the reason to walk home is that there’s been an SHTF event of some sort, (See WHY), the terrain aspect becomes one of how to avoid contact with anyone else as much as possible.
 This in turn means avoiding as much as possible all roadways.
 This in itself has a problem: we have lots of waterways of various sorts, and waterways imply bridges to get across, and that’s where the roads are.
 Which I want to avoid.

 Climate – Seasonal variance of ~ 20F to 100F+, sometimes colder, but rarely.
-So my clothing load-out changes somewhat on a seasonal basis, but that’s primarily changing the outerwear I carry in the car anyways.
+So my clothing load-out changes somewhat on a seasonal basis, but that’s primarily changing the outerwear I carry in the car anyway.
 In summer I always have a relatively light, IE; down to 40F jacket, in the winter it’s much more substantial with heavier backup garment.

 Flora/fauna– there is a ton of usable and edible stuff wild here.
 Just need to know what it looks like, and if it needs special preparation to be edible.
 Think burdock root, or Jerusalem artichoke, and small game.